-Before joining Lionsgate, Friedman served as co-chairman and CEO from 2007 to its sale to Lionsgate in 2012.
-He was responsible for building the company’s systems and operations to allow it to operate as the most efficient global production and distribution studio.
-Under his direction, Summit launched the global blockbuster The Twilight Saga franchise, whose five films grossed more than $3.3 billion at the worldwide box office, and scored with such hits as the action comedy Red and The Hurt Locker, the 2010 Academy Award winner for Best Picture and Best Director.
+In building Summit Entertainment, Friedman served as co-chairman and CEO from 2007 to its sale to Lionsgate in 2012.
+He was responsible for building the company’s systems and operations to allow it to operate as the most efficient global production and distribution company.
+Under his leadership, Summit launched the global blockbuster The Twilight Saga franchise, whose five films grossed more than $3.3 billion at the worldwide box office, and had success with such films as Now You See Me and The Hurt Locker, the 2010 Academy Award winner for Best Picture and Best Director.
 Under his leadership, Summit’s investors realized a 900% return on their investment in a five-year period and at the time of Summit’s sale to Lionsgate, Summit operated the most efficient distribution platform for companies distributing major theatrical motion pictures.

 Friedman began his career in 1970 at Warner Bros.
 Over his 27 year career at Warner Bros., he held a series of different positions including serving as president of worldwide advertising and publicity where he was responsible for the global marketing of Warner Bros’ films.

 In 1997, he moved to Paramount Pictures as vice chairman of the Paramount Motion Picture Group, adding the role of chief operating officer and ultimately overseeing seven divisions including UIP Distribution, Paramount’s joint venture with Universal for the international distribution of its films outside of the United States.
 While at Paramount, he also created Paramount's specialty film division, Paramount Classics.